How to Structure Your Law Firm’s Blog Posts and Why It’s Important

 6. Images with Alt Text

-Another important element of your blog is the inclusion of pictures.
+Another important element of your blog is the inclusion of images.
 They not only further break up the text, making your blog easy to read, but they also positively impact the search engine crawlers.

 Once you’ve added the images to your blog post, you’ll need to include alt text, also called alt descriptions, to each picture before publishing the post.
 Alt text is a description of the photo that you must physically write out.
 It is used to help screen-reading tools let visually impaired users know what the image is.